alejoalvarez/java/Java Core/21 - Threads.md

 We can achieve multithreading in Java in two ways:

-- By Implementing the **Runnable** Interface
+- By Implementing the `Runnable` Interface
-- By extending **Thread** class
+- By extending `Thread` class

 ## Implementing the Runnable Interface in Java

 Creating a class by **Implementing the Runnable interface** is the simplest way to create a thread.
-To do this we need a class that implements a single method called **run( ).** To create a thread using a Runnable interface, you will need to follow three basic steps:
+To do this we need a class that implements a single method called **run().** To create a thread using a Runnable interface, you will need to follow three basic steps:

 **Step 1**

-In the first step, you need to implement the run() method of the Runnable interface.
+You need to implement the `run()` method of the Runnable interface.
 This method acts as an entry point for the thread and your complete business logic will be present inside this method.
 The syntax of the run() method is as follows:

 ```java
 public void run( )
 ```

 **Step 2**

-In the second step, you will instantiate a Thread object using the following constructor:
+Tou will instantiate a Thread object using the following constructor:

 ```java
 Thread(Runnable threadObject, String threadName);